Amsterdam/amsterdam-app-frontend/.docs/test-automation.md

 - A button to edit an address: `…ButtonEditAddress`
 - The title of a city office: `…TitleCityOffice`

-## Automatic subcomponent suffixes
+## Generated test identifiers

-Components that render subcomponents themselves may add these component types to the end of their test identifier.
+Targeting components that render other components may result in multiple test identifier at once – they will add a suffix to allow matching not only themselves, but their child components as well.

-Example: a `TopTaskButton` renders a title and a text, resulting in test identifiers like `CityOfficeButton`, `CityOfficeButtonTitle`, and `CityOfficeButtonText`.
+Example: a `TopTaskButton` renders an icon, a title and a text.
+If such a component is given a `testID="CityOfficeButton"`, it will set it but also add `CityOfficeButtonTitle` and `CityOfficeButtonText` to the `Title` and `Paragraph` components it renders.

-Another example: a search field with search and clear buttons inside may have test identifiers like `ConstructionWorkSearchFieldInput`, `ConstructionWorkSearchFieldButtonSearch`, and `ConstructionWorkSearchFieldButtonClear`.
+Another example: a search field will either display a ‘search’ or a ‘clear’ icon button – so a field with `testID="ConstructionWorkSearchFieldInput"` will also render a `ConstructionWorkSearchFieldButtonSearch` or `ConstructionWorkSearchFieldButtonClear`.